-- Robust ext walls, but may have weak connection to root. - Post 1995 and retrofit building should perform better.
+- Robust ext walls, but may have weak connection to roof.

+Poet 4005 and rotreff building about a posterior. - Post 1995 and retrofit building should perform better.

 Walls separate from roof/floors, leading to falling walls and collapsed roof/floors.
 Long span collapse is probable.